dupchurch93/MartialSheets/README.md

 [Here's](https://github.com/dupchurch93/MartialSheets/wiki) the link to the Wiki.

-## Features
+## Core Features

 Users can:

-- Create and store character sheets
+- Create and store character sheets that dynamically show changes based on class, race, and background selections
 - Edit their character sheets
 - Level up characters in a streamlined process
 - Search the Dungeons and Dragons 5th Edition API for spells, abilities, and equipment information